omniauth/omniauth-identity/README.markdown

 ## Usage

 You use `oa-identity` just like you would any other OmniAuth provider: as a Rack middleware.
+In rails, this would be created by an initializer, such as `config/initializers/omniauth.rb`.
 The basic setup for a email/password authentication would look something like this:

     use OmniAuth::Builder do
-      provider :identity, :fields => [:email]
+      provider :identity,                        #mandatory: tells OA that the Identity strategy is being used
-    end
+        :model => Identity,                      # optional: specifies the name of the "Users" model.
+Defaults to "Identity" :fields => [:email, :custom1, :custom2]  # optional: list of custom fields that are in the model's table end

-Next, you need to create a model (called `Identity by default`) that will be able to persist the information provided by the user.
+Next, you need to create a model (called `Identity by default`, but specified by using the `:model` argument above) that will be able to persist the information provided by the user.
 Luckily for you, there are pre-built models for popular ORMs that make this dead simple.

 ### ActiveRecord